tfutada/confluence-redmine-macro/README.md

 Confluence macro that allows you to integrate with Redmine via [REST API].
-The macro retrieves a list of issues that resides in a redmine server using REST JSON. jQuery data table gadget render the list of JSON in a pagination table nicely.
+The macro retrieves a list of issues that resides in a redmine server using REST JSON.
+A jQuery data table gadget renders the list of JSON in a pagination table nicely.

 # How to use
 ---